Blind Multimodal Quality Assessment of Low-light Images: Related Work

-Unsupervised learning-BIQAs extract latent embedding features without using any ground-truth MOS labels, which are further employed to measure the quality difference between each training sample based on its latent feature.
-While massive hand-crafted labels are not required to extract the latent embedding features in unsupervised learning, the less explicit objective function makes the design of training a model more challenging.
-Existing studies can be categorized into metric-based and domain-based BIQAs.

-{\textbf{Metric-based}}.
-Metric-based BIQAs employ some widely used distance measurements (\textit{e.g.}, cosine similarity, Wasserstein distance, \textit{etc}.) to extract latent embedding features which are used to measure the difference (\textit{e.g.}, distortion type, distortion level, and content category) between the current image sample and the other samples in the training database.
-Recently, various distortion descriptors have been developed to extract global embedding features, such as distortion type-based discriminative learning \cite{madhusudana2022image}, distortion level-based contrastive learning \cite{wei2022contrastive}, and content category-based similarity learning \cite {ou2021sdd}.
-In general, these metric-based BIQAs treat training samples as mutual quality references and maximize the difference in quality features.

-{\textbf{Domain-based}}.
-Domain-based BIQAs commonly design domain alignment constraints, and measure the quality difference between each sample in a source domain based on the error metric defined in a target domain.
-Early domain-based methods directly add different levels of synthetic distortion and learn to rank them \cite{ma2017dipiq,liu2019exploiting}.
-Subsequent domain adversarial BIQAs employ a generator to build the target domain and then guide the source domain for adversarial learning \cite{ren2018ran4iqa,lin2018hallucinated}.
-Recently, domain adaptation BIQAs use additional large databases to construct the target domain and guide the source domain to learn the rules of quality description in the target domain \cite{chen2021unsupervised,chen2021no}.
-Domain-based BIQAs usually require strict assumptions, which make them difficult to meet the model requirements when the distortion type of a testing image is unknown.
+\textbf{Unsupervised Learning-based}.
+Unsupervised learning-BIQAs extract latent features without relying on ground-truth MOS labels.
+For example, metric-based BIQAs \cite{madhusudana2022image} employ widely-used distance measurements (\textit{e.g.}, cosine similarity, Wasserstein distance, \textit{etc}.) to extract latent embedding features.
+Domain-based BIQAs \cite{liu2019exploiting} commonly design domain alignment constraints, and measure the quality difference between each sample in a source domain based on the error metric defined in a target domain.
+However, domain-based BIQAs often require strict assumptions, making it challenging to meet the model requirements when the distortion type of a testing image is unknown.